huwprosser/jarvis-mlx/README.md

 Using Whisper for this.
 SOTA speech recognition opensourced by openai and trained on 1.5k hours of audio.
 It's a tiny model that runs on your macbook, upgradable to larger models in the series for better performance.

 Helpful link: [Whisper MLX](https://github.com/ml-explore/mlx-examples/tree/main/whisper)

+## Text-to-speech (TTS)

+For this, I opted to use [MeloTTS](https://github.com/myshell-ai/MeloTTS?tab=readme-ov-file).
+It's not as hyped up as some other offerings but it's fast, runs on a mac and finetunable on custom data using the original repo.
+A stripped down version of the inference code for english can be found in [/melo](melo/).